 |WELCOME CONFUSED DILEMNA SPELLER, YOU ARE VISITOR NUMBER

-Are you one of the possibly millions of people worldwide that were taught to spell Dilemna with an 'N' and have been shocked to discover that you are absolutely 'wrong' because the word has apparently always been spelled with a double 'MM' as 'Dilemma'....?
+Hello DilemNa speller... are you one of the millions of people worldwide that were taught to spell Dilemna with an 'N' and have been shocked to discover that you are absolutely 'wrong', because the word has apparently always been spelled with a double 'MM' as in 'Dilemma'....?

 Yes that sounds likely, I'm sure that will be the explanation!

 I got home and did a quick search on Google to confirm my assumption...

 Hours of googling later...